alphagov/govuk-developer-docs/source/manual/email-notifications-how-they-work.html.md

 * Used as a means to send emails.
 * Does not know about subscribers or lists.

-Other than these applications, a number of frontend and publishing apps communicate with the service.
-Frontend applications use Email Alert API to create new mailing lists and as a redirect destination for signing up.
-Travel Advice Publisher and Specialist Publisher communicate directly with Email Alert API to send alerts to have a greater degree of control.

-To have a near real-time overview of the status of data passing through the Email Alert API, view the [metrics dashboard][dashboard].

-## Integration with GOV.UK Notify

-The email notifications system uses GOV.UK Notify as a means to send emails to users.
 Email Alert API will request Notify to send an email and at a later time Notify will inform the Email Alert API whether that was successful.

-Notify will also inform the Email Alert API whenever a subscriber reports an email as spam.
+Notify also informs the Email Alert API whenever a subscriber reports an email as spam.
 Email Alert API will then unsubscribe the affected subscriber from all emails.